rmetcalf9/EllucianEthosPythonClient/docs/POLLERGUIDE.md

 python ./generateChanges.py
 ```

-The program will output a + appear each time it creates a hold, and a - appear when it deletes one.
+The program will output a + each time it creates a hold, and a - when it deletes one.
 You can also use the Ethos UI to inspect the application that has been created.
 You should see the number of waiting
 messages for the application start to incement.